Additional Broadridge resources:

 Your submission has been received.
 One of our customer service representatives will contact you soon.

 Millennials are poised to inherit an unprecedented amount of wealth.
-According to some estimates, in the next two decades millennials will acquire more household wealth than any generation in modern history.
+In the next two decades millennials will acquire more household wealth than any generation in modern history, according to some estimates.

 Not surprisingly, wealth managers think about millennials a lot.
 So it’s important to understand the three historical trends that have shaped this generation.